Mortgages in Portugal

 The Annual Percentage Rate of Charge (APRC) includes all costs associated with the loan (interest, fees, taxes, and mandatory insurance).
 It is the indicator that provides the most comprehensive comparison between different offers.

-Choose the Loan Term Carefully
+Choose the Mortgage Term Carefully

 A longer term reduces the monthly payment but increases the total amount paid over time.
 Assess the balance between the monthly installment and the overall cost of the loan.